ethereum-optimism/superchain-starter-xchain-eth-multitransfer/README.md

 This is a pattern for composing cross domain messages.
 Functions that emit a cross domain message (such as `SuperchainETHBridge.sendEth`) should return the message hash so that other contracts can consume / depend on it.

-This "returning msgHash pattern" is also used in the `CrossChainETHMultisend.sol`, making it possible for a different contract to compose on this.
+This "returning msgHash pattern" is also used in the `CrossChainETHMultitransfer.sol`, making it possible for a different contract to compose on this.

 ```solidity
 function send(uint256 _destinationChainId, Send[] calldata _sends) public payable returns (bytes32)